Bunbn/ME405_Romi-Term-Project/README.md

 Our Pololu Romi has a STM-32 Nucleo with a Calpoly custom 'Shoe of Brian' along with a Polou motor driver.

 Romi has two DC motor driven wheels with quadrature encoders.
-We mounted an IMU for orientation sensing, an IR sensor to track a black line, and a bump sensor for impact sensing.
+We mounted an IMU for orientation sensing, an IR sensor to track a black line, and a bump sensor to detect phyiscal impacts, allowing us to prevent collisions.

 // talk briefly about each electronic

 ### Programming

 // talk about code style (OOP, tasks, etc.)
+We structured our code using Object-Oriented Programming principles and use task based architecture for streamlined modifications and control.
+Each part of the robot runs as a seperate task, allowing for easy debugging and organization.
+Motor Control uses a PI controller to set motor speed based on encoder feedback.
+The encoder uses quadrature signals and an AR reset to prevent overflow.
+Our IR sensor uses a centroid based algorithm to track black lines for navigation.
 // talk briefly about some of the main files like PI control, IR sensor centroid stuff, encoder stuff(maybe the AR fixing), motor controlling